-Gripping of microplates in landscape orientation is only possible with the Landscape iSWAP P/N 190220.
+Gripping of micro plates in landscape orientation is only possible with the Landscape iSWAP P/N 190220.

-Use the "Hamilton System Configuration Editor" to enable the functions of the "Landscape" iSWAP: ML STAR / Simulator configuration / iSWAP / "Large Gripper".
+Use the "Hamilton System Configuration Editor" to enable the functions of the "Landscape" iSWAP: Microlab STAR / Simulator configuration / iSWAP / "Large Gripper".

-15.1.3 iSWAP Positions
+15.1.3 iSWAP / IPG Positions

-The iSWAP is mounted on the pipetting arm of the ML STAR.
+The iSWAP is mounted on the pipetting arm of the Microlab STAR.
+The IPG is mounted on the pipetting arm of the Microlab STAR[∨] and VANTAGE.

-During pipetting, the iSWAP is in park position and does not affect the movement of the pipetting channels.
+During pipetting, the iSWAP / IPG is in park position and does not affect the movement of the pipetting channels.

-For plate transport steps, the pipetting tools will be moved away so that the greatest possible transport area will be available to the iSWAP.
+For plate transport steps, the pipetting tools will be moved away so that the greatest possible transport area will be available to the iSWAP / IPG.
 The orientation of the arm and gripper will be automatically calculated by the software according to the Deck Layout and programmed grip direction.